vwkd/sdrawkcab/examples/fib.md

 More efficient with memoization from previous elements.
 Still doesn't validate argument that `n` is an non-negative integer

 ```
-+ of Number is + alias
++ of Number is +
-- of Number is - alias
+- of Number is -
-?= of Boolean is ?= alias
+?= of Boolean is ?=

 &{
-  n in is n alias
+  n in is n
-  cache in is cache alias
+  cache in is cache
   if 0 ?= n
   {
     0